-Upon sponsor registration, sponsor will send students the course ID number and password to access their online pre-course materials two to four weeks prior to the first day of their course.
+Students will be sent the course ID number and password to access their online pre-course materials two to four weeks prior to the first day of their course.
 Students must be at least 18 years old to participate in the 5-Day WFR course.
-Certain course sponsors may set a higher minimum age or establish other requirements consistent with their program.
 No previous medical training is required.

-This course covers the same material and meets the same criteria as our standard Wilderness First Responder.
-It is designed for students and professionals who have tight schedules and the self-discipline to complete approximately 25 hours of pre-course preparation.
+This course covers the same material and meets the same criteria as the standard 8-9 says Wilderness First Responder.
+It is designed for students and professionals who have tight schedules and have self-discipline to complete approximately 25 hours of pre-course preparation.

-The 5-Day WFR course has been through five years of development and testing.
 Conscientious preparation, studying, and time prior to the course is essential for success.
-This is not a short-cut version of our standard course.
-Established WMA International clients and other groups who are interested in this new format are encouraged to contact us about this offering.
+This is not a short-cut version of the standard course.

 Wilderness First Responder Course Cancellation

 - You must pass the Online Exam before attending the in-person portion of the course.

 - There is no refund if you do not pass the exam and cannot attend the in-person portion.

 - No Cancellations or Refunds inside of two weeks of the course start date.

 8988 Pemberton Meadows Road, Pemberton (almost at the end of the meadows road, a few minutes from the Hurley FSR turn off).